Harin211/Fractal/README.md

 # Fractal
-Making simple fractals with python
+Making a simple fractal design in python with the help of the pygame library.